-Our research is focussed within three core themes which informed our research clusters; Law, Risk and Compliance (LRC), Finance and Governance (FG) and Applied Economic Analysis and Policy (AEAP).
+Our research is focussed within three core themes; Law, Risk and Compliance (LRC), Finance and Governance (FG) and Applied Economic Analysis and Policy (AEAP).

-The aim of all our research clusters is to create awareness and understanding of those issues to a wider audience including local businesses, multi-national corporations and other relevant stakeholders.
+The aim of all our research themes is to create awareness and understanding of those issues to a wider audience including local businesses, multi-national corporations and other relevant stakeholders.